 - Endowed Scholarships are established with gift or gifts totaling at least $25,000.
 The funds are invested and only the income generated is awarded.

 If you wish, you may restrict eligibility for your scholarship to students who meet your selected criteria.
-Possible criteria might include demonstrated financial need, new student or upper level students, or a particular course of study.
+Possible criteria might include demonstrated financial need, new student or upper-level students, or a particular course of study.
 However, more open criteria make scholarships easier to administer and ensure that eligible student(s) can be found each year.

 Annual and endowed scholarships can be established in your name, your family’s name, your organization’s name or in honor or in memory of another individual.

 At various times the College conducts special campaigns for capital gifts.
-These funds are used for new construction, major renovations, equipment and other capital improvements to campus.
+These funds are used for new construction, major renovations, equipment and other capital improvements to the campus.
 Gifts designated for capital purposes may be made at any time, even when a campaign is not in progress.